E1evenJ/ng2-bs-dialogs-creator/README.md

 ## Download

-Use `npm` to download tha library.
+Use `npm` to download the library.
 ```
 npm install ng2-bs-dialogs-creator
 ```